firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 mathjax: true
 layout: post
 categories: github, website
-excerpt: "Listening to smart contract events from a frontend DApp via Ethers.js

-This guide will walk you through the necessary steps to listen to smart contract events via ethers.js.
-These steps cover the installation and configuration of essential tools and technologies."
+excerpt: "This guide walks you through the steps required to listen to smart contract events via ethers.js, covering the installation and configuration of essential tools and technologies."
 ---

 #### Context and problem

 I created this draft tutorial as an exercise to deepen my understanding of smart contracts and to test new tools as part of my documentation process.
-The information is based on code taken from the open-source [Demo Code Snippets repository](https://github.com/rsksmart/demo-code-snippets) for [Rootstock](https://rootstock.io/), an EVM-compatible smart contracts platform.
+Information here is based on code in the open-source [Demo Code Snippets repository](https://github.com/rsksmart/demo-code-snippets) for [Rootstock](https://rootstock.io/), an EVM-compatible smart contracts platform.

-The aim of this tutorial is to help developers set up and use tools on Rootstock.
-The document assumes that the audience is a developer with some foundational knowledge of Solidity and Hardhat.
+The document assumes the reader is a developer with some foundational knowledge of Solidity and Hardhat, and it aims to help the reader set up and use tools on Rootstock.

 > Notes:
-> - As I was working on a PC instead of a Mac like I normally use, I installed [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) for bash commands.
+> - As I was working on a PC, I installed [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to run a Linux environment and use bash commands.
 > - I opted not to provide detailed instructions for `Step 2: Setting up RSK Local Node` as these are comprehensively explained in the page it links to.
 In a realistic documentation package, it would naturally link out rather than repeat the information.

 #### Contribution